 Your grandchild will likely need to follow a controlled diet plan throughout their lifetime.
 Talk to your grandchild's parents about appropriate mealtime foods and snacks, serving sizes, and meal or snack-time schedules.
 Read labels on all foods, and choose items that are appropriate to the diet plan that your grandchild is following.
 Learn to maximize nutrition, while keeping serving sizes and restricted items such as sugar or fat within set guidelines.
 Remember - ALWAYS follow the diet and schedules that mom and dad have set for your grandchild.
 No Exceptions!
+Share Your Own Feelings

-Take Your Grandchild to Appointments

-Your grandchild needs to be seen by many different health care professionals.
+Take Your Grandchild to Appointments Your grandchild needs to be seen by many different health care professionals.
 If it is comfortable for you and your family is in agreement, take the child to some of these appointments.
 Take notes, or consider recording the appointment (most modern cell phones have a "record" feature) to make sure mom and dad get all the information.
 You will learn a lot from these encounters, and it will take some of the wear and tear off mom and dad.

 A quote from a grandparent: "I took my granddaughter to Cleveland for a three-day research study.
-I taped the conversations with various research personnel for my daughter to hear later.
+I taped the to Cleveland for a three-day research study.
+I taped the Grandma and Emily Howard conversations with various research personnel for my daughter to hear later.
 It was very rewarding to be with her for those three days."